Orange and Rockland (O&R)

 Orange and Rockland power reaches three counties in New York, Orange, Rockland and Sullivan.
 These counties include a range of cities and towns, including:

 Compare Supply Rates With EnergyPricing.com

 When it comes to finding a new rate, you can handle the process in a few ways.
 You might choose to research ESCOs yourself or work with a traditional broker to manage the comparison for you.
-EnergyPricing.com offers a unique alternative — a reverse energy auction.
+EnergyPricing.com offers a unique alternative — a custom quote.
 With this transparent process, you can be sure you’re getting a great rate without spending hours researching the market.
 Our software creates an easy environment for clients to review pricing from multiple suppliers on the same day at the same time.

 We start our auctions by establishing a group of available suppliers in your service area.
 When it’s time for the auction to start, the suppliers will submit bids in an attempt to win your business.

 You can watch the auction as it happens in real time, and when the bidding period closes, you’ll have a list of rates and terms to choose from.
 We’ll set you up with an energy advisor to explain your options and give you the confidence to pick the best new contract for your needs.

 Consumers across the U.S. are facing higher-than-expected energy rates.
 In fact, electricity and natural gas prices in some parts of the country have more than